sekilab/RoadDamageDetector/README.md

 ## News
 [2018-12-10]: Road damage detection and classification challenge (one of the IEEE Bigdata Cup Challenge) was held in Seattle.
 59 teams participated from 14 countries.
 For more information, please check [here](https://bdc2018.mycityreport.net/)!

-[2019-04-01]: RoadDamageDataset_v2 (2.1GB) is available now!
-We re-labeled all the RoadDamageDataset_v1 (1.7GB) in order to improve the accuracy of annotation.

 ## Citation

 If you use or find out our dataset useful, please cite [our paper](https://doi.org/10.1111/mice.12387) in the journal of [Computer-Aided Civil and Infrastructure Engineering](https://onlinelibrary.wiley.com/journal/14678667):